SergiuB/bike-usa/README.md

 On Windows npm install will an error because it tries to run bower install as a postinstall script.
 Just ignore and run manually bower install after.

+Install MongoDB using instructions from http://docs.mongodb.org/manual/installation/

+Setup DB for the first time:
+    $ node dbsetup

 ### Run local

 	$ node server